apiel/test-crawler/README.md

 ROOT_FOLDER=/the/target/folder npx -p geckodriver -p test-crawler-cli test-crawler-cli --project the_id_of_the_project
 ```

-You might need to include geckodriver, chromedriver or puppeteer depending of the browser you want to test against.
+You might need to include geckodriver or chromedriver depending of the browser you want to test against.

 ## Continuous integration